bpython/curtsies/readme.md

 Most terminals will display text in color if you use [ANSI escape codes] (http://en.wikipedia.org/wiki/ANSI_escape_code) - fmtstr makes rendering such text to the terminal easy.
+FmtStr assumes use of an VT-100 compatible terminal: unlike curses, it has no compatibility layer for other types of terminals.

 The three objects in fmtstr you probably want to use: